elimisha-kakuma/site/src/students/achuil-akol-kueth.md

 image: /images/students/achuil-akol-kueth.jpeg
 ---

-My name's Achuil Akol Kueth from South Sudan and the civil war forced me to seek asylum as a refugee in Kenya.
-I have been in Kakuma for 9 years where I completed my primary and secondary education.
+My name's Achuil Akol Kueth from South Sudan, but have been in the camp for 10 years now following the civil war in South Sudan.
+It was in Kakuma, that I I have been in Kakuma for 9 years where I completed my primary and secondary education.

 I was the third born child in my family of four siblings, and we lived with my parents in South Sudan.
 Due to the very long civil war in Sudan, I lost my parents and my siblings.
 For now, I may say I'm living with my cousins, and luckily the UN became my second parents, who can give me food and shelter.